KJoshO0611/badgey/README.md

 - `/list_questions` - Show questions on a specific quiz
 - `/leaderboard` - Show top users by quiz score
 - `/delete_quiz` - Delete a quiz and its questions
+- `/schedule_quiz` - Schedule a quiz to start at a specific time

 ## License